eflautt/ga-data-science/lessons/lesson-7/readme.md

 One particular challenge with gradient descent is that it could potentially solve for a _local_ minimum of error, instead of a _global_ minimum.

-##### An Anecdote
-There's an American nursury rhyme that says: "over the river and through the woods, to grandmother's house we go"

-You can think of Gradient Descent as an attempt to get directions to grandmother's house.
-The function might accidentally say "I got close to her house, but can't get over the river, so this is the best I can do," thus minimizing for a _local_ minimum distance.
-However the _global_ minimum would have been to step away from the river first and find the bridge, then go over the river and actually get much closer to the house.
+##### Global vs Local Minimum
+You can think of the difference between _local_ minimum and _global_ minimum in terms of directions.
+Let's say you're trying to get to your relative's house and you have a choice between shortest distance and fastest route.

+A _local_ minimum distance would look at a very small part of the map and try to optimize for that section.
+This would be equivalent to telling you the "shortest distance," since it only looks at a small sliver of information: your location and your destination.

+However, solving for _global_ minimum would be equivalent to choosing the "fastest route".
+A _global_ minimum distance would zoom out and look at the sum of all the different data sections.
+This would take into account information that might be left out of a single _local_ minimum sample, like for instance: construction or heavy traffic.
+In this case, the "fastest route" would give you a more complete set of directions based on a broader sample of the available data.

 ![optimum examples](http://i.stack.imgur.com/XaKx6.png)

-In this chart, our local optimum distance means missing the bridge; the global optimum required a little more distance first (unexpected error) before it becomes a much better solution.
+In this chart, our local optimum distance gets you close to your desired location but stuck in heavy traffic; meanwhile, the global optimum returns a longer route but is a much better solution for actually getting to where you want to go.

 ***